pineboat/pineboat.github.io/content/post/css-selectors-selenium-webdriver-find-element-xpath-replaced.md

 `:nth-child` takes input like a number, `odd`, `even` and `3n+2`.
 You can read `3n+2` like, every 3rd element starting from the 2nd element.
 MDN defines it as `An+B`.
 This is used more in terms of styling elements.
 May not be so much for test automation.
 Let's leave it right there.

-There is another one to get an element counting from bottom: `nth-last-child`.
+There is another one to get an element counting from bottom: **:nth-last-child**.
 For example, `#profile > *:nth-last-child(1)` will give you the last child, which is `p` tag that has the text "Conclusion...".
 The spec has `:last-child` as a pseudo-class that will give you the similar outcome.

-I'll leave you to guess what `:first-child` would return.
+I'll leave you to guess what **:first-child** would return.

 ### :nth-of-type